 A large part of the R&D activities carried out by France Energies Marines contribute to improving the acceptability of ORE projects by working on their environmental integration and ultimately reducing the cost of energy production.
 The results of this scientific work are widely disseminated through various means: organisation of thematic workshops, publication of reports and illustrated synthesis, participation in conference-debates, development of educational activities, design of educational materials (videos, comics…).
 This dissemination of knowledge resulting from research allows all audiences to have access to more objectivity with regard to ORE.

 Socio-ecosystemic approach to the impact of floating wind farms

 Common Environmental Assessment Framework

-Committee of experts for offshore renewable energies environmental issues
+Committee of experts for offshore renewable energies environmental and socio-economic issues

 French working group on cumulative effects of ORE projects

 Modelling the role of offshore wind farms in modifying the functioning of coastal food webs and cumulative impact

 Research & Scientific Mediation Officer